KeerthiKuthati/TestDemo/EmployeeHelpDesk.md

 # Employee Help Desk

-Employees contact helpdesk with questions or issues.
-Helpdesk teams look into the issue, assigns it to the right field agent and updates the resolution status to the end user.
+ In an Organization,helpdesk team looks into the issues raised by employees, assigns it to the right field agent and updates back the resolution status to the employee.
 All the queries are logged in as tickets by organizations for easy tracking and resolution.
 A ticketing systems enables help desk agents to systematically capture, categorize, resolve and collect feedback.
-This enables an organization to be organized, effective and effective which has a direct impact on employee satisfaction scores.
+This enables an organization to be effective in issue resolution and has a multiplier effect on employee satisfaction scores.

 This solution uses Kaizala as the front-end, SharePoint as the backend and Flow as a means to interact with Kaizala and SharePoint.
-When the Help desk agent manages the SharePoint list to update status or adds comment to the ticket, the solution keeps the user updated.
-It also allows the user to share feedback and  reopen the ticket if required.
+User creates the ticket by submitting a form in Kaizala, the data submitted in the card is captured and stored in the sharepoint using Flow.
+On submission, User gets notified, either when-
+1. Help desk agent updates the status of the ticket in sharepoint (New, Assigned or Resolved) or
+2. Help desk agents comments on the ticket in sharepoint or
+3. Both, help desk agent updates status and adds comments

+If user is satisfied with the proposed resolution, user has the ability to close the ticket and submit feedback.
+If the user is not satisfied with the resolution, user can re-open the ticket.
+Based on user Feedback (rating and comments) and status is updated to Reopened or closed in sharepoint.

 > Note: This card works only in Hub and spoke groups